reymon359/how-to-live/advices/Get to know yourself/index.md

 > The more you know yourself, the more patience you have for what you see in others. — Erik Erikso

+> Knowing yourself is the beginning of all wisdom. — Aristotle

+> The more you know yourself, the more you forgive yourself. — Confucius

 > The most difficult thing in life is to know yourself. — Thales

 > Be yourself — not your idea of what you think somebody else’s idea of yourself should be. — Henry David Thoreau